The People Can Fly

 “A tender celebration of vulnerability and the strength that blooms quietly in its presence.”—The Atlantic

 “Bennett renders this lush history in lively, captivating prose, smoothly transporting us back to the city blocks, bars, cafes and stages these artists traversed and inhabited.
-Perhaps most endearingly, and what makes this book shine with a refreshing dynamism, is that this history is also his own.”—Tas Tobey, New York Times
+Perhaps most endearingly, and what makes this book shine with a refreshing dynamism, is that this history is also his own.”—Tas Tobey, The New York Times

 Shipping calculated at checkout.